learn-video/mosaic-video/README.md

 * Add support for RTMP inputs;
 * Add support to save the mosaics into storage.

+## Contributing

+Feel free to contribute to this project by opening issues or pull requests.

+`just test` to run the tests.

+`just deps` starts a mock API and Redis.

+`just run` starts the go process to generate mosaics.

 ## Installation

 We are still working on the installation process.
 For now, you can install it by cloning the repository and running `go run main.go`.